Brett Murphy: Journalism career

 Brett Murphy currently works for the USA Today network in Florida as an investigative reporter.
 His series “Rigged: Forced in Debt.
-Worked Past Exhaustion,” reporting on labor exploitation in the California trucking industry won him critical acclaim in 2018.
-California passed legislation Senate Bill No. 1402 to hold labor violations more accountable after its publication.
+Worked Past Exhaustion,” which reports on labor exploitation in the California trucking industry, won him critical acclaim in 2018.
+Following its publication, California passed legislation, Senate Bill No. 1402, to hold labor violations more accountable.
 Murphy co-founded the weekly newsletter Local Matters with fellow journalists Joseph Cranney and Alexandra Glorioso in 2016, curating local investigative news from over 100 different newspapers.

+In 2022, Murphy and his co-authors won a Robert F. Kennedy Journalism Award in Criminal Justice for their December 2021 article, "Behind the Blue Wall of Silence," published in USA Today.
+This investigative report examined the culture of retaliation against police whistleblowers.

+Brett Murphy's December 2022 report in ProPublica, "Words of Conviction," earned a George Polk Award for Justice Reporting and the 2023 Brechner Freedom of Information Award.
+The investigative report debunked "911 call analysis," a technique developed by retired police chief Tracy Harpster, purporting to indicate the guilt of callers reporting the death of someone based on their voice patterns during the call.

+In 2024, Murphy was among the ProPublica authors awarded the Pulitzer Prize for Public Service for their reporting on the billionaires giving gifts to the US Supreme Court's justices and covering their travel expenses.